 I’m the writer / cook / photographer behind Cooking with Cocktail Rings.
-I recently relocated to Brooklyn, New York after living in California for the past decade.
+I recently relocated to Brooklyn, New York after living in Southern California for the past decade.
 Food brings people together.
 I love to take inspiration for what I cook from my experiences traveling, dining out at restaurants and from the world around me in general.

 I learned to cook because my mom hated to!
 She is, however, a wonderful baker and I have included some of her recipes in my “desserts section”, but when it came to thinking about what to make for dinner she turned to me.
 My dad and I often cooked together; he would man the grill, and I would do the rest.
 I’ve been cooking since I was young and while it’s always been my passion I never thought I could make it into a career.